pgvalle/SpaceInvadersClone/README.md

 # Space Invaders Clone

-This game, as the name suggests, is yet another 1978 Arcade [SpaceInvaders](https://en.wikipedia.org/wiki/Space_Invaders)' clone.
+This game, as the name suggests, is yet another [SpaceInvaders](https://en.wikipedia.org/wiki/Space_Invaders)' clone.
 Obviously It's not 100% the same as the original one.
 But I guarantee it's good enough to be called Space Invaders Clone.

 # Build instructions